 For a keto version of this crockpot Hidden Valley ranch pork chops recipe, simply eliminate the corn starch and decrease the evaporated milk to 7 ounces or add more cream cheese.

-Creamy, rich and savory ranch pork chops are delicious enjoyed over pasta, rice, or low-carb cauliflower rice, or potatoes.
+Creamy, rich, and savory ranch pork chops are deliciously enjoyed over pasta, rice, or low-carb cauliflower rice, or potatoes.
 Serve along with a fresh veggie side dish, like steamed or roasted broccoli or green beans, for a complete meal.

 Leftovers can be stored in an airtight container in the fridge for up to 3 days.
-Because of the creamy, dairy-based sauce I do not recommend freezing.
+Because of the creamy, dairy-based sauce, I do not recommend freezing this pork chops recipe.

 Crockpot Ranch Pork Chops with Cream Cheese

-- 1 packet Hidden Valley Ranch seasoning (dried seasoning in a packet, not prepared ranch dressing)
+- 1 packet Hidden Valley Ranch seasoning mix (dried seasoning), see notes for making your own)

-- 2 tsp Better than Bouillon chicken seasoning (can substitute with 1 cube chicken bouillon)
+- 2 teaspoons Better than Bouillon chicken seasoning or 1 cube chicken bouillon

 - Add the pork chops to the slow cooker.
 In a medium bowl, mix together the evaporated milk, dry ranch seasoning, and bouillon.